Skip to main content

 • MFA required for all CDE access (not just remote access)

-• 12-character passwords (8 characters only if system limitations + MFA)
+• 12-character passwords (8 characters only if the system cannot support 12)

 • Service account password/key protection requirements